 Interior design can be a wonderfully creative process and above all, the experience should be fun, exciting and rewarding.
 It is my job as an interior designer to guide and support the client in creating their own unique interior design and to facilitate their own creativity and ideas.
 I like to begin with what is in place already, as more often than not, the client’s own unique keepsakes and choices contain all the elements required to make a beautiful design.
 Sometimes ‘less is more’ and my work can be as much about small changes and re-organisation as elaborate creative commissions.

 I am often asked what my Interior Design style is.
 This is a surprisingly difficult question to summarise in one or two sentences, as there are so many events and experiences that have influenced my creative side.
 I was brought up in England and the English countryside, so I love florals and references to nature, such as flowers, feathers, insects and bringing the outside, indoors.
 However, I also spent a good deal of my childhood travelling to Spain, Portugal and France and developed a love for all of their interior design traditions and particularly their unusual colour combinations, which are bolder than the more traditional muted colours used in English design.
 I grew up watching movies such as ‘To Catch a Thief’ and ‘High Society’ and love beautiful scenery and clothing designs.
 California has some beautifully designed houses and a Hollywood tradition of stunning interior design.
 I am drawn to the theatricality of such designs and my time in California has influenced my approach.
 I am also a believer that the best interior design is beautiful, authentic and stands the test of time.

-Whichever approach we take, we want the end result to be the same – that it was an enjoyable and rewarding experience, and that we helped our clients achieve their design vision in a creative and pragmatic way, including as much clarity on costing as possible.
+Whichever approach we take, we want the result to be the same – that it was an enjoyable and rewarding experience, and that we helped our clients achieve their design vision in a creative and thoughtful way, including as much clarity on costing as possible.